enebular/enebular-runtime-agent/tools/updater/README.md

 When updating the Pelion port of enebular-agent, the Pelion mode in use must be specified with the `--pelion-mode` option (either `developer` or `factory`).

-## Simple Updates Using Bash Script
+## Simple Updates Using Update Script

-To run the updater script on a target device, you can download it with wget and then run it as shown below.
+To run the update script on a target device, you can download it with wget and then run it as shown below.

 ```sh
 wget -qO- https://enebular.com/agent-update | sudo -E bash -s